 CLS represents tenants (under the residential tenancy act) in matters such as:

 Hearings for these disputes are held either in the Landlord Tenant Board or in the Small Claims Court

-Estate law is the newest area covered by CLS.
-We will do wills and powers of attorney for low-income seniors and persons with an illness or disability in London-Middlesex.
+We complete wills and powers of attorney for low-income seniors and persons with an illness or disability in London-Middlesex.